apache/flink-web/_posts/2022-04-05-buffer-debloat.md

 This is allows us to process all buffers for the same time as with higher throughput.
 But as soon as the throughput is increased again, the network buffer size will be increased as well which allows avoiding idling due to insufficient prepared buffers.

 The important notice here is that the buffer debloating has some gap in time between detection the new throughput and actual changing the network buffer size.
-It is why some specific cases can be handled worse than expected.
 </div>

 ## Should I use it always?